PieterPenninckx/rsynth/README.md

 A crate for developing audio plugins and applications in Rust, with a focus on software synthesis.
 Rsynth is well suited as a bootstrap for common audio plugin generators.
 It handles voices, voice-stealing, polyphony, etc. so the programmer's main focus can be DSP.
+It is currently most suitable for real-time or "streaming" audio processing.
+E.g. you cannot use it to reverse audio in time.

 Rsynth has the following components: